 Furthermore, based on OECD statistics, Koreans have one of the highest levels of education in the world.
 A vast majority of family income is typically spent on ensuring the best possible education for the children.
 Ambition is also visible in educational institutions.
 Many top Korean universities communicate bold visions, such as becoming one of the top universities in global rankings or having a large number of graduates continuing their studies in Ivy League universities.
 Korean universities also actively pursue exchange programs with foreign universities, ensuring knowledge transfer.

 Great investments in education and an ambitious hard-working population have been vital in the country’s growth.
 South Korea’s real GDP grew from 2.7 billion USD in the 1960s to over one trillion in the 2000s.
 The country has also continued its growth in the last few years, despite the financial crises.
 Unlike Finland, South Korea only suffered a minor dip in 2008-2010 and has since resumed its previous growth path albeit at a somewhat lower rate.
-More recently the company has faced challenges with its exports, partially due to global economy and partially due to political disagreements with China.
+More recently the South Korea has faced challenges with its exports, partially due to global economy and partially due to political disagreements with China.
 The current situation is somewhat precarious.
 Exports are challenged by growing competition (and political counterforces) in China as well as US trade barriers rising.
 Household debt is record high, close to GDP.
 Meanwhile, SMEs continue to be marginalized, suffering from low productivity and weak capabilities in R&D and international expansion.
 Youth unemployment is also record high.

 Chaebols, culture and language creating high barriers to entry